lrazcs/lrazcs/readme.md

 I'm Lieann, a software developer and systems analyst in Ft Lauderdale, FL.

 I currently work as a software developer/systems analyst at Ace Aviation, where I develop, deploy and implement internal tools and software.
-Previously, I was an Applications Support Analyst at Phoenix Tower International.
+Previously, I was a Applications Support Analyst at Phoenix Tower International.

 I love learning new technologies, working with international teams, and streamlining systems and processes through automation.